berkantcnr/Hybrid-RAG-for-Sparse-Municipal-Environments/README.md

 ## Overview

 A **Hybrid Retrieval-Augmented Generation (RAG)** system that combines semantic vector search (**ChromaDB**), structured Knowledge Graphs (**Neo4j**), and Large Language Models (**Meta Llama 3.1**) to answer questions about municipal user queries to test the thesis.
 All system tested on Google Colab environment with A100 GPU.
+All data sources were collected automatically in the `Hybrid_RAG_System.ipynb`.
 The system uses a pre-built Knowledge Graph ontology (created during thesis) stored in Neo4j to provide structured context alongside vector search results.

 ### Architecture